Middle Tennessee State University Athletics

 Hayes inaugurated the Last Chance Meet in 1975.
 They drew competitors from around the country who needed to better indoor times and distances to qualify for NCAA competition.
 The current qualifying system for championships was derived from those meets.

-MTSU Women's Basketball vs. New Mexico State Postgame Press Conference on 1/10/26
+MTSU Women's Basketball Postgame Press Conference vs FIU on 3/05/26